peakyblinder/aws-cli-assumerole/README.md

 # AWS CLI in Docker

-Containerized AWS CLI on alpine to avoid requiring the aws cli to be installed on CI machines.
+Containerized AWS CLI on alpine to avoid requiring the AWS CLI to be installed on CI machines.

 Automated build on Docker Hub